The Sewing Sphere

 Back when made the curtain, I was smart and used velcro instead of a curtain rod.
 I put a male sticky-back strip on the top of the mini-blind housing and sewed a soft female strip of regular velcro onto the curtain.
 The curtain itself is all one piece gathered to that strip of velcro - easy to pull off and throw in the laundry (not that i overcome laziness and actually wash it regularly but whatever).

-I got myself a couple houseplants to hopefully prevent us from junking out the useless window ledge that would making a nice seat if it were just 5 inches lower.
+I got myself a couple houseplants to hopefully prevent us from junking out the useless window ledge that would make a nice seat if it were just 5 inches lower.
 The plant idea all started when I realized I had some ginger root on the counter that was trying to sprout, looked it up to see if I could grow it inside, and learned it likes bright indirect light - perfect for my east facing window.
 I made sure to research other plants that I could grow in an east facing window.
 The ginger has sprouted in its pot as of yesterday, so we'll see if I can keep things happy and alive for once.

 Now that I've moved my instant pot to the shallow counter to the left of the table, I need to sew a cover for it because it's just too black and draws too much focus, which bugs me.
 I got a retro looking plastic table cloth I plan to use, which I temporarily folded and wrapped around to see if I liked it (I do!).